 - Assault and battery by security guards, bouncers, lifeguards or other guests, and

-- Discrimination based on gender, gender identity, sexual orientation, race, age or disability.
+- Discrimination based on gender, gender identity, sexual orientation, race, age or disability.3

-Defective products that can injure people at pool parties include:
+Defective products that can cause dangerous conditions at pool parties include:

 - Defective diving boards,